openmainframeproject/zvm-community-tools/ztrust/README.md

 contributed by members of the community.
 Some of these are signed using PGP.

+Ordinarily, PKI certificates are issued by a Certificate Authority (CA).
+There are cases where a CA is not available or where an in-house or home-grown CA is preferred.
+Root certificates found here are of that sort.
+When they are signed using PGP, consumers have assurance which they would not otherwise have.

 ## BYOK - Bring Your Own Key

-One of the biggest problems, of course, is that folks don't understand the caveats, go in with both feet first, and get burned.
+One of the biggest problems with cryptography and security is that most folks don't understand the caveats, go in with both feet first, and get burned.
 All of the CSPs, for example, offer some sort of cryptographic service.
-None of them are BYOK (Bring Your Own Key)-in other words, you're trusting the service itself not to attack you or to get compromised and allow an attack.
-WCGW?
+None of them are BYOK (Bring Your Own Key).
+In other words, you're trusting the service itself not to attack you or to get compromised and allow an attack.
+What could go wrong?

+Here we have a combination of cross-signed PGP keys forming a web of trust.
+We also then have PKI root certificates which have been signed by PGP keys from that trust web.

 ## Multiplicity